1. Home

 NCDs

-Informational graphic about obesity stating it's a cause of at least 13 cancer types, including breast and liver.
-Mentions World Obesity Day and related websites.
+Fact graphic stating obesity is a cause of at least 13 cancer types, listing several, and promoting World Obesity Day with hashtags and website links.

 Stigma